After sending "ultimatums" to both

 In the early sixties, a number of secret Palestinian organizations were established.
 She played a prominent part in the formation of the nucleus of what became the Palestine Liberation Front in 1961.
 Azzam was the only woman among a group of male fighters who met to prepare for the creation of that front, also known as Tariq al-‘awda, ever since it issued its first secret proclamation in 1963.
 She continued her secret and relentless struggle and soon became responsible for the women’s section of the front, a role she retained until her death.

 In terms of public political activity, she participated in the First Palestine National Congress in May 1964, from which the PLO emerged on 28 May.
 She was one of eight women who represented the women of Palestine at that historic congress.
-Two years later she attended the conference held by the General Union of Palestinian Women in Jerusalem.
+One years later she attended the conference held by the General Union of Palestinian Women in Jerusalem.
 A number of her female colleagues in the front also took part.

 Azzam was the recipient of a number of prizes and awards.
-In 1990 the PLO posthumously awarded her the Jerusalem Medal for Culture, the Arts and Literature.
+In 1990 the PLO posthumously awarded her the Jerusalem Medal for Culture, Arts and Literature.
 She had an extensive network of friendships and interviews with some of the Arab world’s most prominent writers and critics.